 The Individualized Major Program (IMP) is a program in the College of Arts and Sciences that allows students to create interdisciplinary majors in subjects of their choosing.
-These subjects may be offered as majors at other universities but not at IU (for example, marine biology, medical illustration) or may be the distinctive creations of the students who pursue them (American fatherhood, science and the state); often, they address pervasive problems (ecological justice, international development in Africa) and are on the cutting edge of academic inquiry.
+These subjects may be offered as majors at other universities but not at IU (for example, behavioral economics, medical illustration) or may be the distinctive creations of the students who pursue them (American fatherhood, science and the state); often, they address pervasive problems (ecological justice, international development in Africa) and are on the cutting edge of academic inquiry.
 All IMP majors are grounded in the liberal arts, developed in consultation with faculty sponsors selected by the students, and reviewed by committees of faculty appointed by the program.

 As a student in the IMP you’ll benefit from the experience itself of creating your own major.
 Participating in the design of your education helps promote deep knowledge and metacognition—understanding how your own mind works.
 You’ll form meaningful bonds with your faculty sponsors and committee and prepare a final project as a requirement for graduation.
 That final project might be a research paper or, depending on your major, a performance, an internship, or any other experience that provides a satisfying conclusion to your academic experience.